Kirsten West: Godmother of Southern Rock

 Hartford, Chicago, and a Classified Ad

-After Hollywood, she spent time in Canada, then eventually landed in Hartford, Connecticut, about as far from canyon nights as one could imagine.
-Hartford wasn’t fringed leather or glamor.
-It was buttoned-up, corporate, pragmatic.
-If Hollywood was all shimmer and risk, Hartford was beige carpet and actuarial tables calculating risks.
+Eventually Kirsten followed a boyfriend to his home in Hartford, Connecticut — far from canyon nights, both geographically and philosophically.
+Hartford wasn’t fringed leather or glamour; it was buttoned-up, corporate, pragmatic.
+If Hollywood was all shimmer and risk, Hartford was beige carpet and actuarial tables calculating risk.
 And it was here that Kirsten began a 25-year career as an insurance executive.

 To some, that might look like a detour.
 To Kirsten, it felt like a new incarnation, proof she could thrive anywhere.
 The life was plush, even enviable, but to her it eventually felt hollow.